William Labov: Early life and education

-Labov was born in Passaic, New Jersey, and raised in Rutherford, moving to Fort Lee at age 12.
+Labov was born in Passaic, New Jersey, to Benjamin Labov, a Russian-Jewish immigrant, and Rhea.
 According to Labov, the physician who delivered him was William Carlos Williams.
+He was raised in Rutherford, moving to Fort Lee at age 12.
 He attended Harvard University, where he majored in English and philosophy and studied chemistry.
 He graduated from Harvard in 1948.

 Career

 After graduating from Harvard, Labov worked as an industrial chemist in his family's business (1949–1961) before turning to linguistics.
-For his MA thesis (1963) he completed a study of change in the dialect of Martha's Vineyard, which he presented before the Linguistic Society of America.
-Labov took his PhD (1964) at Columbia University, studying under Uriel Weinreich.
+For his MA thesis (1963), he completed a study of change in the dialect of Martha's Vineyard, which he presented before the Linguistic Society of America.
+Labov earned his PhD (1964) at Columbia University, studying under Uriel Weinreich.
 He was an assistant professor of linguistics at Columbia (1964–70) before becoming an associate professor at the University of Pennsylvania in 1971, then a full professor, and in 1976 becoming director of the university's Linguistics Laboratory.